fluiddyn/transonic/doc/examples/using_cachedjit.rst

 .. literalinclude:: perf_numba.py

-The warmup is much longer for FluidPythran but remember that it is a cached JIT so it is an issue only for the first call of the function.
+The warmup is much longer for Transonic but remember that it is a cached JIT so it is an issue only for the first call of the function.
 When we reimport the module, there is no warmup.